Looking to put your experience as a veteran in the United States military to work in a civilian career?

-- Veterans Employment Opportunity Act of 1998 (VEOA) – This authority can be used when filling permanent positions by allowing veterans to apply for jobs that otherwise would have only been open to current or former Federal employees (often referred to as "status" candidates).
-This allows eligible veterans to compete for job opportunities that are not offered to other external candidates.
+Veterans Employment Opportunity Act of 1998 (VEOA) – This allows veterans to apply for permanent positions that otherwise would be open only to current or former federal employees (often referred to as "status" candidates).
+Eligible veterans can compete for job opportunities that are not offered to other external candidates.

-- Veterans' Recruitment Appointment (VRA) – This authority is used to fill a time-limited or permanent job at any grade level up to and including GS-11 grade level, without using competitive selection procedures.
-After a veteran satisfactorily completes 2 years of service, the veteran will be converted from their current position (except for those in time-limited positions) to a career or career-conditional appointment.
-One of your veteran's benefits is that, following this transition, you acquire 'competitive status' within the federal government.
-This status allows you to compete for future jobs that are not offered to other candidates outside the federal government.
+Veterans Recruitment Appointment (VRA) – This lets an agency hire a veteran to fill a time-limited or permanent job, at any grade level through GS-11, without using competitive selection procedures.
+After that veteran satisfactorily completes 2 years of service, the veteran will be converted from their current position (except for those in time-limited positions) to a career or career-conditional appointment.
+Following this transition, the veteran acquires 'competitive status' within the federal government.
+This allows the individual to compete for jobs not offered to candidates outside the federal government.

-- 30% or More Disabled Veteran - This authority can be used to fill any position for which the veteran is qualified, without using competitive selection procedures.
+30% or More Disabled Veteran - This allows an agency to fill any position for which a veteran applicant is qualified, without using competitive selection procedures.
 Unlike the VRA, there's no grade-level limitation.
-The initial appointment is time-limited (more than 60 days) but the individual may be converted to permanent status at any time during the appointment.
+The initial appointment is time-limited to no more than 60 days, but the employee may be converted to permanent status at any time during the appointment.

-- Military Spouse - This authority allows agencies to appoint a military spouse, without using competitive selection procedures, to a time-limited or permanent position.
-You are eligible if your active duty military spouse:
+Military Spouse - This authority lets agencies hire a military spouse without using competitive selection procedures, for a time-limited or permanent position.
+A military spouse candidate is eligible if the active duty military member:

 - Received a mandatory Permanent Change of Station move within the last two years; OR